2025 Grand Slam of Darts: Background

 The 2025 Grand Slam of Darts was the 19th edition of the tournament to be staged by the Professional Darts Corporation (PDC) since the inaugural edition in 2007.
 First held at the Wolverhampton Civic Hall, the tournament originally involved top darts players from both the PDC and its rival, the British Darts Organisation (BDO).
 PDC chairman Barry Hearn promoted it as an event "to discover the greatest of them all".
 The tournament was mostly dominated by PDC representatives with the exception of the 2010 event, where Scott Waites became the first and only BDO player to win the title by overturning an 8–0 deficit to defeat James Wade 16–12 in the final.
 Following the dissolution of the BDO in 2020, the 2021 event was the first edition to not feature representatives from the organisation, being replaced by additional qualifiers from the PDC's feeder systems.
 In 2018, the Grand Slam trophy was renamed to the Eric Bristow Trophy in honour of the five-time world champion who died in April the same year.

 The 2025 edition took place from 8 to 16 November 2025 at the WV Active Aldersley in Wolverhampton, England.
 Online casino Mr Vegas, owned by Malta-based gambling company Videoslots, continued its sponsorship of the event after becoming title sponsor in 2023.
 Luke Littler entered the tournament as defending champion after defeating Martin Lukeman 16–3 in the 2024 final to win his first Grand Slam title – his first major ranking title.
 It was the last edition of the tournament to feature a 32-player field, with the number of participants increasing to 48 in 2026.
 Littler was the pre-tournament favourite to win the title, with Sky Sports pundits also predicting Gerwyn Price to claim his fourth Grand Slam.
 Littler also entered the tournament aiming to become the world number one on the PDC Order of Merit.
 He achieved this by reaching the final, thereby overcoming the gap of less than £75,000 between him and Luke Humphries at the top of the ranking.

 Format

 All matches were in leg play format.
 The 32 players were drawn into eight groups of four, contested on a round-robin basis where every player faced each other once.
 Players received two points for a win.
 The top two players in each respective group qualified for the knockout stage.
 Two-player ties were first be decided by leg difference, then by looking at who won the match between the two.
-Three-player ties were be decided in the following order: leg difference, legs won, legs won against throw, tournament average, nine-dart shootout (relevant players accumulate a score with nine darts).
+Three-player ties were decided in the following order: leg difference, legs won, legs won against throw, tournament average, nine-dart shootout (relevant players accumulate a score with nine darts).

 The number of legs required to win increased as the tournament progressed: